PoonLab/clustuneR/README.md

 )
 ```

-At this point the tree in
+At this point the tree contains

 - **t.extended$growth.info** Summaries of pplacer's sequence placements on the tree (branchlengths, confidence, neighbouring nodes).